MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 > must be available without signing in to Azure.
 To retrieve a private key for use offline,
 > use [az keyvault secret show](/cli/azure/keyvault/secret).

+> [!TIP]
+>
+> If your service principal was created using the `create-for-rbac` with the `--create-cert --keyvault <your-key-vault>` flags,
+> in order to successfully pass your pem file to the `az login` you must run the following conversions
+> `az keyvault secret download --file /save/path/for/pfx --vault-name <your-vault-name> --name <your-key-name> --encoding base64`
+> then to convert to a valid pem file
+> `openssl pkcs12 -in /path/for/pfx.pfx -clcerts -nodes -out /save/path/for/pem.pem`

 ```azurecli-interactive
 az login --service-principal -u <app-url> -p <password-or-cert> --tenant <tenant>
 ```